 Press Contact: responds to requests from the press, communicates the activities of the Embassy, disseminates press releases and organizes press conferences.
 He also coordinates interviews with officials of the Embassy and holds press events for US Government officials.
 It also distributes media materials on US government policies, democracy, economy, human rights, US law and other issues of interest.
 In the same way, it provides educational materials and training to journalists, in an effort to convey the importance of a free press.

-The Information and Referral Center (IRC) as an integral part of this section provides information on the United States to alumni from Embassy exchange programs, Paraguayan government officials, researchers, professionals and the general public.
+The Information and Resource Center (IRC) as an integral part of this section provides information on the United States to alumni from Embassy exchange programs, Paraguayan government officials, researchers, professionals and the general public.
 The IRC coordinates the American Spaces created to increase mutual understanding between Paraguay and the United States, to provide access to up-to-date and reliable information about the United States through collections of books, newspapers, Internet access, audiovisual materials, workshops and webinars for All public, cultural programs and lectures given by speakers of the Embassy.

 English Language Support Programs: This section is in charge of supporting English programs in Paraguay and abroad in terms of funds and administration of exchange programs, professional development and scholarships in the area of The teaching of English.

 Educational and Exchange Programs: The section coordinates various educational, academic and professional exchange programs.
 These programs seek to promote the free exchange of information and ideas, so as to improve mutual understanding between US citizens and Paraguayans.

 Cultural Programs: The US Government through the Embassy’s Press and Culture Section manages various cultural programs with the goal of reflecting the achievements of the arts in the United States; Collaborate with countries around the world to preserve historic sites such as manuscripts, museum collections and traditional forms of local culture; And promote mutual understanding among Paraguayan Americans and citizens about art and culture.